Darxo/Hardened/README.md

 - **Throwing Net** now has a weight of 4 (up from 2)
 - **Unhold Fur Cloak** now grants 15 Condition (up from 10)
 - **Wooden Shields** appear less common in marketplaces
+- **Worn Mail Shirt** can now appear in the Variant 50, which is a skin that previously was used by **Decayed Reinforced Mail Hauberk**
 - Ammo now has weight.
 All **Quivers** and **Powder Bags** weigh 0 when empty.
 When full, regular ones weigh 2, **Large Quivers** weigh 5, and **Large Powder Bags** weigh 4.
 - The value of almost all other non-named shields is increased by 50%-100%